go-gorm/gorm.io/pages/contribute.md

 layout: page
 ---

-GORM is 100% open source project, If you like GORM, and would like to help its development, there are many things that you can do:
+**You can help to deliver a better GORM! there are many things that you can do:**

 ## Help others to know GORM